-The Karate Kid—a classic piece of Americana—has ensconced Danny Laruso alongside other coming-of-age icons like Holden Caulfield and Huckleberry Finn.
+The Karate Kid—a classic piece of Americana—has ensconced Danny Laruso alongside coming-of-age icons like Holden Caulfield and Huckleberry Finn.
 After crane kicking the irredeemably douchey bully, Johnny, out of the All Valley Karate Championships, Danny would go on two more karate related adventures.
 His trainer, the legendary Mr. Miyagi, would even go on to train future Million Dollar Baby, Hillary Swank.
-But the last we saw of Johnny, he was a victim of a brutal assault at the hands of his own sensei, Kreese, of the villainous Cobra Kai dojo.
+But the last we saw of Johnny, he was a victim of a brutal assault at the hands of his own sensei—Kreese of the villainous Cobra Kai dojo.
 An entire generation grew up wondering, what happened to that guy?

 Cobra Kai has the answer: not much.
-The show, originally created for Youtube but now available on Netflix, introduces us to Johnny 34 years later, washed up, out of luck, and desperately clinging to relics of his ‘80s cool: hair metal, a Pontiac Firebird, and his trademark golden locks.
+The show, originally created for Youtube but now available on Netflix, introduces us to Johnny 34 years later, washed up, out of luck, and desperately clinging to relics of his ‘80s cool: hair metal, a Pontiac Firebird, and his trademark flaxen locks.
 Karate is no longer part of his life, until one night he dusts off his skills defending a kid from bullies, and the show is off running.
 Johnny is unquestionably still douchey, but now he’s redeemable—by karate.

 In choosing the Cobra Kai title font, Sony TV needed something that captured that lost ‘80s cool—a font that could pack all the action and adventure of the Reagan era into two words.
 They needed a font with the balance, flow of moment, and mastered aggression of a black belt in karate.* They needed BLKBK’s Dead Stock.